Lattice Lattice

 7. What Lattice doesn't do.

-Five things we want to be plain about:
+Five things to be plain about:

 Read the full list in What Lattice Doesn't Do.